5argon/arkham-starter/sveltekit/src/lib/md/assembler.md

 Each overlaps will be marked with `-S` if the entry came from the Side Deck section, help you evaluate the conflict even more.

+## Deck input secret features

+In the text box that you paste the deck URL or ID, if the line starts with `//`, it is a comment instead.
+Comment is displayed in the result as-is.
+The sharing URL feature remember just the deck's ID and not their readable URL, so when coming back comments can be helpful if you used a lot of decks.

+Additionally, if you type your comment in this format `// User:5argon (61394)`, deck ownership is enriched with a readable name and a link you can follow, only if the user ID matches.
+This is unfortunately because arkhamdb only give me the user ID with no way to get the name for published decks.
+We manually match the name this way.
+(If arkhamdb.com some day expose an API that turn ID number into name, then this feature will be removed.)

-## Incremental composition
+## Current Team: Doing incremental composition

 As more investigators are locked into the team, the analysis result below will be filtered more and more to help you find the remaining members.
+Move a deck into the team by pressing the arrow button.

-It can also be useful in situation like you are inviting new players to try out the game, and that player would like to play a specific deck, but you as a seasoned player can play whatever that clash the least with that deck.
+It can also be useful in situation like you are inviting new players to try out the game, and that player would like to play a specific deck that they liked the story of that investigator, but you as a seasoned player can play whatever that clash the least with that deck.
+Then you lock in the deck of that player, and browse the result below what can you choose to go with it.

-There is a button near investigator portrait strip to add to the team, both in the Analysis Result below and in the Download Result above.

-In this section, you can also remove an investigator from the team.

 ## Resolving overlaps